jyothiknj/Capstone-Project---Text-Summarization/README.md

 Dataset used: https://www.kaggle.com/datasets/pariza/bbc-news-summary

-Description: This dataset for extractive text summarization has four hundred and seventeen political news articles of BBC from 2004 to 2005 in the News Articles folder.
+Description: This dataset for extractive text summarization has total of 2225 news articles of BBC from 2004 to 2005 in the News Articles folder.
 For each article, summaries are provided.

+### Text Summarization

 #### Methodology

 In this notebook, I have generated summaries using both Abstractive and Extractive methods for the tech articles.
 Calculated and compared the Corpus_Bleu scores for each of the summaries with reference to the summaries from Kaggle dataset.
 Created wordcloud, word frequencies bar chart visualizations and printed sentence scores for the user requested text input.

 #### Techniques: